juanjsebgarcia/faas-cache-dict/README.md

 then this is designed to support an existing caching strategy, as there is no guarantee that any data will persist between calls.

-This implementation uses only core Python stdlib.
+This implementation uses only core Python stdlib + [objsize](https://pypi.org/project/objsize/).

 ## Background
 This was originally designed to be used as an in-memory cache for AWS Lambda.